 Chest x-ray changes are non-specific, but confined to the irradiation port, with airspace opacities being most common.
 Pleural effusions or atelectasis are also sometimes seen 1,5.

-CT not only is able to better delineated parenchymal changes, but often demonstrates the change restricted to the irradiated field, making the diagnosis much easier.
-It should be noted however that with stereotactic radiation therapy (SRT) the shape of the irradiated field will not have straight edges or conform to the traditional conventional radiotherapy portals.
+CT is not only better able to delineate parenchymal changes, but often demonstrates changes localised to the irradiated field, making the diagnosis easier.
+It should be noted however that with stereotactic radiation therapy the shape of the irradiated field will not have straight edges or conform to the traditional conventional radiotherapy portals.
 As such it may be less obviously artificial in shape 4.

 Additional features that are sometimes seen include 1:

 FDG-PET performed soon after completion of of radiotherapy often demonstrates increased metabolic activity in both lungs, especially in a peripheral distribution.
 Only a minority of patient go on to develop clinically or CT evident pneumonitis 3.

 Treatment and prognosis

 Steroids can reduce the severity of acute radiation pneumonitis.
 Depending on the degree of injury changes may be mild and spontaneously resolve or progress adult respiratory distress syndrome with high rate of mortality 1,3.
 Chronically radiation fibrosis may occur 1.